goethel/X-team-asssignment-2/proposal.md

 Move.java with selected piece, and board, displays available moves.

+Data Structure: a 2d array[8][8] of Piece.
+Piece will hold information of what piece is in that position.

 ## Edit and Submit this file and any figures referenced by this document.